{{ summaryHeading }}

 What divisor should I use?

 Use the divisor from the carrier rate guide, account agreement, or label provider.
-Common planning values include 139, 166, and metric 5000, but they are not universal.
+Common planning values include 139, 166, 5000, and 6000, but they are not universal.

 Does this estimate the full shipping price?

-It estimates the billable weight and optional weight-based charge.
-Final carrier price may also include zone, service, fuel, handling, residential, oversize, and contract-rate effects.
+It estimates billable weight and an optional weight-based charge.
+Final price can also include zone, service, fuel, handling, residential, oversize, and contract-rate effects.

 Glossary: